-Further detail around the responsibilities reserved for the Board and those specifically delegated to the CEO/ED are outlined in the Board Charter, which is reviewed on an annual basis to ensure that the division of functions between the Board and management continues to be appropriate for the needs of the Company.
+Further detail around the responsibilities reserved for the Board and those specifically delegated to the CEO or COO are outlined in the Board Charter, which is reviewed on an annual basis to ensure that the division of functions between the Board and management continues to be appropriate for the needs of the Company and comports with relevant regulations and industry standards.

-Our Board has delegated specific authority to two Board committees, which assist the Board by examining various issues and making recommendations.
+Our Board has delegated specific authority to three Board committees, which assist the Board by examining various issues and making recommendations.
 A description of each committee and its responsibilities are set out in section 2 of this Statement.